Websoft9Archive/alibabacloud-platform/docs/network-dns.md

 1. Buy your Domain and register it

-2. Login to console, lis all domains by 【Alibaba Cloud DNS】
+2. Login to console, lis all domains by 【AlibabaCloud DNS】
    ![Add a record](http://libs.websoft9.com/Websoft9/DocsPicture/en/aliyun/aliyun-dns-websoft9.png)

 3. Add an **Add Record** for it